transformers

 Lower compute costs, smaller carbon footprint:

-- Practitioners can reduce compute time and production costs.
+- Reduce compute time and production costs.

 -

-Choose the right framework for every part of a model's lifetime:
+Choose the right framework for every part of a models lifetime:

 - Train state-of-the-art models in 3 lines of code.